Technical Deep-Dive

 Endpoint Organization

-The 77 API endpoints are organized into functional domains, totaling 8,773 lines of endpoint PHP:
+The 120+ API endpoints are organized into functional domains, totaling roughly 27K lines of endpoint PHP:

 Domain Endpoints Purpose

-Social 10 Feed, follow, profile, comments, likes, block
+Social 18 Feed, follow, profile, comments, likes, activity inbox, friends

-Enrichment 8 Venue details, ratings, reviews, notes, weather
+Enrichment 12 Venue details, ratings, AI reviews, notes, weather

 Authentication & Security

 Every API request requires a valid Firebase ID token in the Authorization: Bearer header.
-The firebase-auth.php middleware verifies the token using the Firebase Admin PHP SDK (kreait/firebase-php), extracts the user ID, and enforces a single-user allowlist for the initial deployment phase.
+The firebase-auth.php middleware verifies the token using the Firebase Admin PHP SDK (kreait/firebase-php) and extracts the user ID that scopes every query, with visibility rules enforced per check-in, trip, and profile across the full social graph.

 The api-security.php layer adds rate limiting (per-endpoint configurable), CORS enforcement with explicit origin whitelisting, content-type validation, and request size limits.
 All database queries use parameterized statements to prevent SQL injection.